We've updated this article to provide you with the newest IoT trends and protocols.

 IoT business opportunities in healthcare

-Want to learn more about IoT opportunities in healthcare?
-Check out this article to find out all of it's strengths and weaknesses.
+Want to learn more about Internet of Things in healthcare?
+Check out our article to find out all of it's strengths and weaknesses.

 IoT use cases in manufacturing and industrial spheres are unlimited.
 Due to complex manufacturing facilities, IoT devices can be applied to a vast range of equipment.
 Industrial IoT startups let companies track product quality, monitor equipment condition, and gather analytics.